-To spice up the things a little bit, we will give you two monster graphics from the Monster Mania Creation Kit for free!
+To spice up things a little bit, we will give you two monster graphics from the Cartoon Monster Clipart Bundle for free!

 The source files and the monsters are available for free download at the bottom of this page, so keep reading.